flynneva/setup-ros/README.md

 ### Including RTI Connext

 By default this action will not install RTI Connext as it requires acceptance of a non-commerical license, which should be reviewed by users on their own before accepting the license agreement.
-To include RTI Connext, simply set the `include-connext` parameter to `true`.
+To include RTI Connext, simply set the `install-connext` parameter to `true`.

 ```yaml
 build_docker: